junxit/us-congress-bills-116/bill.md

     >     - **(B)** inform the complainant of the determination of the Officer regarding the initiation of a review, assessment, or investigation within the Office, a referral to the Inspector General of the Department, or any other action taken.
     >   - **(2)** *Investigations* In the case of an investigation initiated by the Officer pursuant to paragraph (6) or (7) of subsection (b), upon the conclusion of the investigation, the Officer shall produce a report on the investigation which—
     >     - **(A)** shall include the findings and recommendations of the Officer;
-    >     - **(B)** shall be made publicly available;
+    >     - **(B)** a summary of which shall be made publicly available;
     >     - **(C)** shall not include any personally identifiable information related to any individual involved in such investigation; and
     >     - **(D)** may include a classified appendix, as the Officer determines appropriate.
     >   - **(3)** *Submittal to heads of operational components* The Officer shall transmit a copy of each report produced under paragraph (2) to the Secretary and to the relevant head of each relevant operational component of the Department.
-    >   - **(4)** *Reports to Congress* Upon the conclusion of any investigation conducted by the Officer for Civil Rights and Civil Liberties under paragraph (6) or (7) of subsection (b), the Officer shall submit to Congress a report on the investigation, which shall be prepared and submitted without any prior comment or amendment by the Secretary, Deputy Secretary, or any other officer or employee of the Department, unless the Officer seeks such comment.
+    >   - **(4)** *Reports to congress* Upon the conclusion of any investigation conducted by the Officer for Civil Rights and Civil Liberties under paragraph (6) or (7) of subsection (b), the Officer shall submit to Congress a report on the investigation, which shall be prepared and submitted without any prior comment or amendment by the Secretary, Deputy Secretary, or any other officer or employee of the Department, unless the Officer seeks such comment.
     > - **(e)** *Component civil rights and civil liberties officer* The head of each of the operational components of the Department shall designate a career appointee (as such term is defined in section 3132 of title 5, United States Code) from such component as the Officer for Civil Rights and Civil Liberties of that component.
 The Officer for Civil Rights and Civil Liberties of each such component shall coordinate with and provide information to the Officer for Civil Rights and Civil Liberties of the Department on matters related to civil rights and civil liberties within the components.
     > - **(f)** *Access to information* The Officer for Civil Rights and Civil Liberties of the Department—
     >   - **(1)** shall have access to all records, reports, audits, reviews, documents, papers, recommendations, and other materials available to the Department that relate to programs and operations with respect to the responsibilities of the Officer under subsection (b); and